 Search Select Oklahoma Records

-The Research Center now offers a Marriage Express service for those ordering from this database.
+The Research Center offers $15 express service for orders from this database.
 To order copies of a listing by mail, use the printable order form and include the information provided in the index.
-To order by phone call (405) 522-5225 and please have your credit card ready.
+To order by phone call 405-522-5225 and please have your credit card ready.

 About the Records

 The Oklahoma County marriage records microfilm was filmed by the LDS Church from the original marriage records housed at the Oklahoma County Courthouse in Oklahoma City, OK.
 The index includes brides and grooms who applied for a marriage license in Oklahoma County.
 All 175 volumes have been indexed; these date from 1889–1951.

 Each record contains various information, as marriage records changed over the years.
 Marriage records consist of three parts: 1, the "Affidavit on Application for a Marriage License," 2, the marriage license, and 3, the certificate of marriage.

 Most records include the name of the bride and groom, ages, the ceremony date, and if the bride is a "Miss" or "Mrs." Some include the birthplace.
 Records that include a permission document list the parents of one or both parties.
 Later records include an address.
 Although these records are from Oklahoma County, there are brides and grooms from across the state and country.